What Is Colored Shrink Film? A Complete Guide for Businesses

 PVC Colored Shrink Film

 PVC, or polyvinyl chloride, is the old reliable in the shrink world.
-It's affordable, shrinks at lower temps, and takes color like a champ perfect for vibrant reds or golds on holiday packs.
+It's affordable, shrinks at lower temps, and takes color like a champ, perfect for vibrant reds or golds on holiday packs.
 Businesses love it for non-food items like CDs or toys because it's lightweight and multi-purpose.
 But heads up: it can get brittle in cold storage and isn't always the greenest choice.
 If your products are heat-sensitive, this might be your go-to.

 Polyolefin Colored Shrink Film